arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 be designed to include extensibility to sign other fields, but this would make it closer to trying to reinvent Message Signatures.

+## Additional Profiles

+The WIMSE architecture is designed to be extensible, allowing for additional authentication profiles to be defined as separate companion documents.
+While this document defines the foundational Workload Identity Token (WIT) and establishes the framework for application-level authentication, the current two profiles (JWT-based proof of possession and HTTP Message Signatures) represent initial approaches to address common deployment scenarios.

+When developing additional profiles, implementers SHOULD use the Workload Identity Token or Workload Identity Certificate as defined in this document as Workload Identity presentation.

 ## Error Conditions

-Errors may occur during the processing of the message signature or WPT.
-If the signature verification fails for any reason, such as an invalid signature, an expired validity time window, or a malformed data structure, an error is returned.
+Errors may occur during the processing of application-level authentication mechanisms defined in the companion documents.
+If signature verification fails for any reason, such as an invalid signature, an expired validity time window, or a malformed data structure, an error is returned.
 Typically, this will be in response to an API call, so an HTTP status code such as 400 (Bad Request) is appropriate.
 This response could include more details as per {{RFC9457}}, such as an indicator that the wrong key material or algorithm was used.
 The use of HTTP status code 401 is NOT RECOMMENDED for this purpose because it requires a WWW-Authenticate with acceptable http auth mechanisms in the error response and an associated Authorization header in the subsequent request.
-The use of these headers for the WIT or WPT is not compatible with this specification.
+The use of these headers for the WIT or proof of possession mechanisms is not compatible with this specification.

 ## Coexistence with JWT Bearer Tokens {#coexist}

-The WIT and WPT define new HTTP headers.
+The WIT and the proof of possession mechanisms defined in the companion documents use new HTTP headers.
 They can therefore be presented along with existing headers used for JWT bearer tokens.
 This property allows for transition from mechanisms using identity tokens based on bearer JWTs to proof of possession based WITs.
 A workload may implement a policy that accepts both bearer tokens and WITs during a transition period.
 This policy may be configurable per-caller to allow the workload to reject bearer tokens from callers that support WITs.
 Once a deployment fully supports WITs, then the use of bearer tokens for identity can be disabled through policy.
 Implementations should be careful when implementing such a transition strategy, since the decision which token to prefer is made when the caller's identity has still not been authenticated, and needs to be revalidated following the authentication step.

 The WIT can also coexist with tokens used to establish security context, such as transaction tokens {{?I-D.ietf-oauth-transaction-tokens}}.
 In this case a workload's authorization policy may take into account both the sending workload's identity and the information in the context token.
 For example, the